 They can indicate an infection, some kind of injury, or another source of damage that is bothering your fur baby.
-These are more of a cause for concern, and you should consult with your vet as soon as possible.If your fur baby is biting or chewing at their feet:
+These are more of a cause for concern, and you should consult with your vet as soon as possible.

 They're pretty much limited to biting, chewing, scratching, and licking.
 If you notice them doing any of these things, above and beyond what they normally do to groom, talk to your vet.

 Excess licking and chewing can be a sign of anything from some object stuck between their toes to a more serious infection or damage.

 If you're a new pet parent, you might not be familiar with them and might worry about what a given odor means.

 It just means your fur baby needs a bath or got into something they shouldn't have.
 Just keep an eye out for other signs and symptoms, protect their paws from injury as best as you can, and keep an eye out for anything worse coming along.

 Have you had any stinky feet issues with your pup?
 How did you resolve it?
 Did you find any of our tips helpful?
 Please share with us in the comments section below!

-K. Marie is an animal lover, wife, kitty mom, dog auntie, writer and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
+K. Marie is an animal lover, wife, kitty mom, dog auntie, writer, and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
 She has over 20 years of experience as a pet momma.
-She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 19K followers (@furrytoebeans) and counting :-).
+She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 50K followers (@furrytoebeans) and counting :-).
 Read more